-Recent amendments to Title IV Higher Education Act cash management regulations have highlighted the disbursement of federal financial aid funds.
-There has been a move to electronic payments in recent years, and schools can use this opportunity to explore some alternative, student-friendly options, such as prepaid card programs and Digital Disbursements.
+Amendments to Title IV Higher Education Act cash management regulations have highlighted the disbursement of federal financial aid funds.
+There has been a move to electronic payments, and schools can use this opportunity to explore some alternative, student-friendly options, such as prepaid card programs and Digital Disbursements.
 More information on these payment methods is provided below.

 For a college or university, one of the key advantages of any electronic payment method is that it’s less expensive than paying students by check.
 As one of the approved electronic payment options for Title IV financial aid disbursements, prepaid cards can lower costs and improve the service offered to all students by removing the need for a bank account.